 Unfortunately, due to the progressive nature of COPD and the fact there is not a known cure, getting diagnosed with COPD can be life sentence.
 There are plenty of things you can do to help slow or even stop the progression of COPD like exercise, dieting, prescription drugs and stem cell therapy.
 Even with all of the factors that are known about the disease, there isn’t a current model to predict life expectancy for those who develop the condition.

 Treating Advanced COPD

 Stem cell therapy for lung disease has been a growing treatment option over the past few years.
 At the Lung Institute, a progressive stem cell treatment clinic that has emerged as a leader in the global stem cell community, they use stem cells from the patient’s own body to treat lung disease.
 The cells are called autologous stem cells.
 These cells are taken intravenously from the patient’s blood (venous stem cells) or from their bone marrow.
-The stem cells are then cultured and multiplied and returned to the body through an intravenous drip and/or a nebulizer.
+The stem cells are then cultured and multiplied and returned to the body through an intravenous drip.
 The new healthy cells are attracted to the areas of the damaged lung cells and get to work promoting the healing of lung tissue.
 This results is the ability of the patients to breathe easier and inevitably get their life back.